 Finance

-NetSuite ERP and Microsoft Dynamics 365 Finance both feature strong core-financial capabilities, as well as support for newer revenue recognition(opens in a new tab) requirements, which are important for companies using subscription-based pricing.
-NetSuite has some additional revenue recognition capabilities, such as support for subscription billing and complex transactions involving multiple deliverables or bundled products/services.
+Both NetSuite ERP and Microsoft Dynamics 365 Finance feature strong core-financial capabilities, with support for newer revenue recognition requirements – an important capability for subscription-based pricing modules.
+And NetSuite offers users additional capabilities for revenue recognition, like support for complex transactions with multiple deliverables or bundled products/services and subscription billing.

 CRM